-As can be seen in Figure 2, shares in global dairy giant Danone are down almost 30% this year, despite record supermarket demand for dairy essentials such as yoghurt.
+As can be seen in Figure 2, shares in global dairy giant Danone are down almost 30% for 2020 despite record supermarket demand for dairy essentials such as yoghurt.

 Instead, consumer stockpiling of infant formula in the early months of 2020, particularly in Asia and Europe, has really hurt Danone’s sales and profits in the second half of the year.

 The company has announced a raft of job losses as it seeks to cut costs in the face of flagging sales growth.
 Shares in rival food giant Nestlé are also down slightly this year.

 Likewise, shares in UK supermarket giant Tesco are down more than 10% for the year despite record footfall and sales for supermarkets.

 In contrast, shares in the world’s largest restaurant chain, McDonald’s, will actually finish 2020 on a high despite the company being forced to shut most of its outlets across the world for a significant portion of the year.

 The strength of the McDonald’s brand was only reinforced this year as consumers queued for hours at drive-throughs to get their Big Mac fix when restaurants reopened after the first lockdown.

 Interestingly, two of the strongest performing shares in 2020 are those of the two US farm machinery companies, John Deere and AGCO, which makes Massey Ferguson and Valtra machinery.

 Shares in John Deere were up more than 50% in 2020, while AGCO shares soared by over 30% during the year.

 With grain and oilseed prices expected to be much higher in 2021, investors are clearly confident of a good year for John Deere and AGCO farm machinery.